Advantage gambling: Blackjack

-Blackjack and other table games can usually be beaten with card counting, hole carding, shuffle tracking, edge sorting, or several other methods.
+Blackjack and other table games can sometimes be beaten with card counting, hole carding, shuffle tracking, edge sorting, or several other methods.
 The players most skilled in these techniques have been nominated to the Blackjack Hall of Fame.

 Video poker

-Some video poker games, such as full pay Deuces Wild, can be beaten by the use of a strategy card devised by computer analysis of the game and often for sale in casino gift shops.
+Some video poker games, such as full pay Deuces Wild, could be beaten if played with perfect strategy devised by computer analysis of the game.
+However, as of 2023, full pay Deuces Wild video poker is no longer known to exist at any casino since Sam's Town Hotel and Casino near Las Vegas, Nevada, became the last casino to remove the game.
+Technically there are some other varieties of video poker that can result in a positive longterm expected rate of return, but the "long term" can be extremely long, the margins very low, and the strategies are much more complicated to memorize compared to Deuces Wild.
+Current versions of Deuces Wild video poker are played exactly the same as the original "full pay" version; however, they now offer smaller payouts for winning hands compared to the "full pay" version.
+This increases the house edge against a perfect player to slightly over 0%, meaning even a player who plays perfectly will still almost certainly lose money over the long term.

 Similar to the Blackjack Hall of Fame, there is an internet "Video Poker Hall of Fame".

 Some video poker games with a progressive jackpot for a royal flush offer in excess of 100% payback when the jackpot amount exceeds a certain level.
 Organized teams of video poker players are known to occupy banks of machines in this situation, playing until the jackpot is won (which may take many hours).